johnalison/WorkingPhilosophy/BookNotes/WhatsOurProblem.md

 - The great thing about social media was how it gave a voice to voiceless people, but we’re now creating a surveillance society, where the smartest way to survive is to go back to being voiceless.”

+- Think about your identity.
+The truth is, you’re not a progressive or a conservative or a moderate or radical or some other political noun.
+Those are words for ideas, not people.
+Your mind is way too weird and particular to be locked in a noun or adjective prison.
+Attaching a political category to your identity is a heavy piece of baggage to carry around, and putting it down makes learning and exploring much easier and less stressful.

+- I’ve been using a little mantra.
+When I’m down on the low rungs and I have a moment of self-awareness where I realize I’m on the low rungs, I say in my head:

+  Climb.

+  It’s not a scolding moment, it’s a moment of self-compassion.
+I’m doing that thing that every human does sometimes.
+It’s okay.
+I caught myself.
+Climb.

+- There was no shortage of ideas in this book, but I believe one stands out above all: Us vs. Them is always a delusion.